mamalisk/alacrity-law-fe/README.md

     yarn test
 ```

 Due to lack of time I haven't added all the necessary tests both enzyme and cypress.
-Also as a refactoring point I would extract the create and edit form and create a single `UpsertForm` which would take an object for the default values (or empty object for the create) and a `MutationFn` as a parameter as Edit and Create views as almost identical aside the 2 aforementioned attributes.
+Also as a refactoring point I would extract the create and edit form and create a single `UpsertForm` which would take an object for the default values (or empty object for the create) and a `MutationFn` as a parameter, since Edit and Create views are almost identical, aside the 2 aforementioned attributes.